-In the ScienceLogic platform, there are four types of events that might not be displayed in the Event Console:
+In SL1, there are four types of events that might not be displayed in the Event Console:

 - Rolled-up events.
 Multiple occurrences of the same event on the same device.
-When the same event occurs multiple times on a single device, the platform does not display each occurrence in the Event Console.
-Instead, the platform displays a single entry and notes the number of occurrences in the Count column. - Suppressed Events.
+When the same event occurs multiple times on a single device, SL1 does not display each occurrence in the Event Console.
+Instead, SL1 displays a single entry and notes the number of occurrences in the Count column. - Suppressed Events.
 Suppressed events do not appear in the Event Console.